Statements of Intent

 The agency’s current Executive Director, Suzanne Bissonette, J.D., joined the agency as Deputy Director in 1997.
 Under her leadership, the organization has continued to grow to accommodate the community’s recovery needs.

-In 2004, the agency opened Visions Place, which is designed specifically for homeless individuals seeking treatment for co-occurring mental health and substance use disorders.
-Located in a distinctive building on Sycamore Street in Buffalo, Visions Place has 24 individual rooms for residents and is certified by the New York State Office of Mental Health.
+In 2004, the agency opened Visions Place, designed specifically for homeless individuals seeking treatment for co-occurring mental health and substance use disorders.

 In 2010, Cazenovia Recovery developed a 24-unit apartment facility that is affordable for lower-income individuals and families.
 Located in north Buffalo, the Amherst Station Apartments are housed in a “green” building, designed to be ecologically sensitive, and each apartment features energy-efficient appliances.